scastd/anvil/docs/core-concepts.md

 - `printInfo` - When `true`, Anvil logs validation metadata for the class.
 - `failFast` - When `true`, validation stops on the first error.

-Every field in a validated schema **must** be annotated with `@ValidateField`.
-If a field is missing this annotation, Anvil fails fast at startup with an error.
+By default, every field in a validated schema is **required**.
+If the input is missing a value for a field, Anvil emits a validation error.
+You can mark a field as optional by annotating it with `@OptionalValue`.

 ## The validation pipeline